Skip to content

 • Electrician licensing requirements: Each state has its own rules, so do your research.
 Some states require you to submit proof of apprenticeship hours.
 In Texas, for example, you need to complete 8,000 hours of training and pass a journeyman exam.
 And in California, you need to complete a state-approved apprenticeship program and pass the state certification exam.

 • Application process: Submit your documents and schedule your exam.
+Depending on the requirements, you’ll submit your application to either your state trade board or local municipal government.
+Exams are also scheduled and administered by accredited third parties like PSI and Prov.
 Once you pass, you’ll officially hold the title of journeyman electrician.

 7. Gain experience as a journeyman